 Aboriginal Language Nest is an immersion-based approach where young children (0-5 years of age) acquire their traditional language in immersion settings.
 It is Early Childhood programming for children before they enter the K-12 school system.

-First introduced in 2003, the NWT Aboriginal Language Nest funding was to provide support to existing licensed early childhood programs to create language learning environment for children.
+First introduced in 2003, the NWT Aboriginal Language Nest funding provided support to existing licensed early childhood programs to create language learning environments for children.
 The program was based on the Maori language nest model where New Zealander grandmothers taught their language to their children.
 The language is acquired as young children participate in an environment where the Aboriginal languages(s) are used naturally and authentically.

-As of April 2014, the GNWT had divided the funding amongst regional Aboriginal governments to allow them to make the decision who in their communities should be eligible to receive this funding.
-Aboriginal governments are best place to know how to make the right decisions related to building the best language programs within their communities.
+As of April 2014, the GNWT divided the funding amongst regional Aboriginal governments to allow them to make their own funding decisions.
+Aboriginal governments are best equipped to know how to make the right decisions related to building language programs within their communities.
 This approach acknowledges that Aboriginal people and their Aboriginal governments are the primary keepers of their respective language and culture.

-Aboriginal Language Nests is an application based program and is administered by the Dehcho First Nations.
+Aboriginal Language Nest is an application based program and is administered by the Dehcho First Nations.